 Platelets are crucially important blood cells that help your body stop bleeding.
 If one of your blood vessels is damaged, platelets immediately form a clot to fix the damage.
 If a patient’s platelet counts become too low, spontaneous bleeding can occur.
 Even a small amount of internal bleeding can be dangerous.
 Platelet transfusions are often used to treat low platelet counts in cancer patients, accident and trauma victims, patients with blood disorders and those who have received bone marrow transplants.

 A pint of whole blood contains a small number of platelets which can be separated and concentrated.
 Donating platelets instead of whole blood means that five times as many lifesaving platelets can come from just one donation.
 Donors can give platelets through a safe and easy process called apheresis.
 During an apheresis donation, whole blood is drawn into a centrifuge which separates and collects the platelets.
-The other blood components (red and white cells) are returned to the donor.
+The other blood components (plasma, red and white cells) are returned to the donor.
 This process is repeated until a unit of platelets has been collected.
 The apheresis process takes a little over an hour and donors are welcome to relax, read a book, or watch a movie during their donation.
-Because platelets are completely replenished within a day, donors are able to give every two weeks, unlike whole blood donors, who must wait 56 days between donations.
+Because platelets are completely replenished within a week, donors are able to give every two weeks, unlike whole blood donors, who must wait 56 days between donations.

 The short shelf life of platelets makes it even harder to maintain an adequate supply.
-Platelets only last five days on the shelf, so it is vital to have donors who give platelets regularly.
+Platelets only last five to seven days on the shelf, so it is vital to have donors who give platelets regularly.

 All blood donors receive a wellness screening prior to donation.
 Donors must be at least 17 or 16 with parental permission, weigh a minimum of 110 pounds and be in good health.
 A photo ID is required.